StrappedGlint13/pathfinding/documentation/weekly_reports/week_3_report.md

 ## What has been inclear or problematic?

 On this week, almost everything went quite smoothly.
+Next week I think I'll have challenge on creating own data structures with priorityqueue and binaryheap.

+I'm still having troubles with the loaded Images from the benchmark website.
+It seems that every uploaded photo is 1073x1073 pixels..

 ## What next?

-XX
+Next week I'll start by finnishing heuristics correctly to the A*.
+Main thing is to create own data structures starting with the priorityqueue.
+Looking forward to it.
+If I have time, I'll set another Scene for comparsion of the algorithms.